 Location.
-43° 27.933′ N, 76° 25.816′ W. Marker is in Scriba, New York, in Oswego County.
-Marker is at the intersection of New York State Route 104 and Creamery Road, on the left when traveling east on State Route 104.
+43° 27.93′ N, 76° 25.821′ W. Marker is in Scriba, New York, in Oswego County.
+Marker is on New York State Route 104 near Creamery Road, on the left when traveling east.
 This historical marker is located in a small roadside memorial park, in the northeast corner of the intersection.
 Touch for map.
 Marker is in this post office area: Oswego NY 13126, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Curtis F. Shoup (a few steps from this marker); Commanding the Forces (approx. 1.1 miles away); Corporal Harry C. Adriance U.S.M.C.-Oswego, NY (approx. 3.6 miles away); Richardson - Bates House Museum (approx. 3.8 miles away); From the Hearth of America Come the Heart of America Those Buried At Fort Ontario (approx. 3.8 miles away); The Post Cemetery (approx. 3.8 miles away); Revolutionary War Patriots Monument (approx. 3.8 miles away).
+Log House (a few steps from this marker); Commanding the Forces (approx. 1.1 miles away); Corporal Harry C. Adriance U.S.M.C.-Oswego, NY Richardson - Bates House Museum (approx. 3.8 miles away); From the Hearth of America Come the Heart of America (approx. 3.8 miles away); Those Buried At Fort Ontario (approx. 3.8 miles away); The Post Cemetery (approx. 3.8 miles away); Revolutionary War Patriots Monument (approx. 3.8 miles away).
 Touch for a list and map of all markers in Scriba.

 Categories. • Cemeteries & Burial Sites • Patriots & Patriotism • War, World II •

 More.
 Search the internet for Curtis F. Shoup.